RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

      - sub port interface id/number to select the network VRF

-In our opinion it is good practice to get rid of new kernel/systemd interface names, so interfaces names on each hardware will be identical.
+In our opinion it is good practice to get rid of new kernel/systemd interface names, so interface names on each type of hardware is identical.
 Usually it is done by adding kernel parameters:
 ```
 net.ifnames=0 biosdevname=0